 This is the only known location with reptiles who’ve adapted a rich pink coloration.
 This combined with the otherworldly environment (a volcanic island) makes Isabela Island one of the most jaw-dropping locations on this list.
 Visitors describe an experience similar to visiting an alien planet.

 This magnificent animal hasn’t drawn the same attention as its lizard-like relations.
 One reason is its isolation.
 If you’re looking for a trip to enjoy wild animals like none other, plan to visit Isabela Island.
 North of the Galapagos, it’s a stunning volcanic landscape that fits these iguanas perfectly.
 Just don’t forget to share with others how endangered these pink specimens are.

 There are fewer than 100 left!
 Thankfully this is something the Galapagos Conservation Trust aims to change through their breeding program.

 “Humanity can no longer stand by in silence while our wildlife are being used, abused and exploited.

 It is time we all stand together, to be the voice of the voiceless before it’s too late.
 Extinction means forever.”

 ― Paul Oxton

 Like lemurs, these baboons are extremely intelligent, humorous, and witty.
 Unfortunately, they haven’t garnered worldwide attention yet.
 But once you witness their bold red chest pattern, you’re sure to add these creatures to your list of wonders.
-Ethiopia can be challenging to enter, so it’s perhaps best to enjoy their majestic pose and funny antics from home.
+Visiting Ethiopia might present some challenges when seeking entry, so it’s perhaps best to enjoy their majestic pose and funny antics from home.